Establishing a sustainable strategy

 How to inspire motivation in the workplace

-- Incentivise appropriately.
-If motivation is low, consider how you can pair sustainable behavior with appropriate rewards.
+If motivation is low, consider how you can pair sustainable behaviour with appropriate rewards.
 Consider clean commute incentives, such as allowing employees to periodically work from home or subsidising public transportation costs.
-Promote green habits while increasing brand awareness by providing customised reusable water bottles, coffee cups, and tote bags.
-Don’t discount verbal and written recognition of sustainable behaviors either.
-According to Gallup, “recognition not only boosts individual employee engagement, but it also has been found to increase productivity and loyalty to the company, leading to higher retention” (Mann and Dvorak).
+Moreover, promote green habits while increasing brand awareness by providing customised reusable water bottles, coffee cups, and tote bags.
+Don’t discount verbal and written recognition of sustainable behaviours either.
+Furthermore, according to Gallup, “recognition not only boosts individual employee engagement, but it also has been found to increase productivity and loyalty to the company, leading to higher retention” (Mann and Dvorak).
 Just be careful not to replace existing intrinsic motivations with extrinsic ones!

 Barrier 3: Lack of experience